contagon/handbook/handbook/13-sunday-school.md

 ### 13.3.2 Sunday School Classes for Specific Groups

 As needed, the Sunday School president may organize Sunday School classes for specific groups.
-The curriculum for these classes is [Come, Follow Me﻿—For Sunday School](https://www.churchofjesuschrist.org/manual/come-follow-me/sunday-school).
+The curriculum for these classes is [Come, Follow Me—For Sunday School](https://www.churchofjesuschrist.org/manual/come-follow-me/sunday-school).

 Groups that could benefit from their own Sunday School class include:

 * Young single adults.
 * Members who do not speak the ward’s primary language.
 * New members, returning members, and those who are learning about the Church.
-* Other groups, as directed by the bishop.
+* Other groups, as noted by the bishop.
 ## 13.4 Improving Learning and Teaching in the Ward

 Ward leaders are responsible for improving learning and teaching in their organizations.
 This includes orienting newly called teachers (see Teaching in the Savior’s Way, [38](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/appendix/orienting-new-teachers-a-responsibility-of-priesthood-and-auxiliary-leaders?lang=eng)).
 They can ask the ward Sunday School president for help if needed.